huffyhenry/huffyhenry.github.io/about/index.md

 title: Marek Kwiatkowski
 ---

-I am a data scientist, biostatistician and football analytics consultant.
+I am a data scientist, biostatistician and sport analytics consultant.
 You can reach me at my cleverly obfuscated email address:

 firstname `dot` lastname `at` protonmail `dot` com